-Healthcare organizations and facilities play a crucial role in combating the crisis, and it is important for them to understand the importance of responsible waste management to help mitigate the potential risk of diversion (unlawful acquisition or use) of addictive drugs.
+Healthcare organizations and facilities play a crucial role in combating the crisis.
+One important step is ensuring the responsible and secure disposal of controlled substances to prevent misuse and diversion.
 The use of drug sequestration units, like CsRx®, can help prevent these drugs from falling into the wrong hands.

-With these comprehensive measures, the CsRx® containers can help you mitigate the risk of drug waste diversion at your facility and send your waste for incineration, protecting individuals and the environment from potential harm.
+With these comprehensive measures, the CsRx® containers can help you mitigate the risk of drug waste diversion at your facility and send your waste for incineration, protecting individuals and the environment from potential harm that may result from disposing of the drugs down the drain.

 How to Properly Dispose of Controlled Substances